Coastal Offshore Reefs

 - It seems there are many divers that just don’t want to try something new

-- The main dive sites are to far to dive from the beach and sometimes hard to get kayaks to
+- The main dive sites are too far to dive from the beach and sometimes hard to get kayaks to

-Next time your looking for a different type of dive trip come join Channel Islands Dive Adventures on our next Coastal Offshore Reefs trip!!!
+Next time you’re looking for a different type of dive trip come join Channel Islands Dive Adventures on our next Coastal Offshore Reefs trip!!!

 (Between 20-25 miles east of Ventura Harbor)

 The Deep Hole/Neptune’s/County Line area is about 20 miles south of the Ventura Harbor (15 from Channel Islands Harbor) with the main dive sites ½-1 mile offshore and some deeper sites extending further out.
 Another name for the Deep Hole area is the “depot” because it was created using concrete rubble from an old railroad depot.